C0nw0nk/SteamCMD-AutoUpdate-Any-Gameserver/README.md

 Suppress application hung messages to prevent server crash problems.

+Announces to players ingame that the server is shutting down/restarting for updates.

 #Requirements :
 You need to have a SteamDEV API key you can obtain one from the following link :